 Threats: Illegally hunted and traded for food and traditional medicine.
 They are also threatened due to habitat loss and modification.

 ZSL's conservation work: We've supported the work of the Asian Turtle Programme, which aims to establish a safe and sustainable future for Asian turtles.
-One of which they focus on being the annam leaf turtle.
+One of their priority species is the Annam leaf turtle.